-- A reserved for work that addresses each criteria specified for the assignment and elaborates with examples, synthesis and evaluation skills. - B reserved for assignments that address each specified criteria. - C reserved for assignments that address the majority of the criteria. - D reserved for assignments that address half or less of the specified criteria. - F reserved for assignments that fail to address the specified criteria.
+- A reserved for work that addresses each criteria specified for the assignment and elaborates with examples, synthesis and evaluation skills. - B reserved for assignments that address each specified criteria.

+C - reserved for assignments that address the majority of the criteria.